jamesvn93/ngrx-counter-diy/README.md

-# NgRx Counter Example
+# ngrx-counter-diy

-This is a simple Angular application demonstrating the basics of NgRx Store for state management.
-The app features a counter with increment and decrement actions, providing a clear example of how to use actions, reducers, selectors, and effects in NgRx.
+This is a "try it yourself" example of a counter app using NgRx in Angular.
+The basics of the app are implemented, but you will need to manually implement the actual NgRx store logic—including actions, effects, reducers, and selectors.
+This project is designed to help you learn by building out the state management yourself.

+For more information and documentation, visit the official NgRx site: [https://ngrx.io/](https://ngrx.io/)

 ## Getting Started